adslbarxatov/DPArray/docs/index.md

 published products and developments.

-Both documents are required for familiarization for the most complete understanding of the goals and objectives of the laboratory.
+Both documents are required for familiarization for the most complete understanding of the goals and objectives of the laboratory

 &nbsp;